ojanvafai/make-time/README.md

 $ ./gulp serve
 ```

-Now http://localhost:5000 serves make-time the same as consumer.
+Start http://localhost:5000 serves make-time for consumer accounts, and http://localhost:8000 for google.com accounts.

 ### Flags for serving
---google to use google.com credentials and serve from localhost:8000.

 --bundle to also generate the bundled/minified JS on each file change.

 ## Deploying